DeNeutoy/blog/docs/syntax.md

 Do you have another example of a task which fits this format?
 [This blog is open source](https://github.com/DeNeutoy/blog), and written entirely in Markdown files, so it's easy to contribute.

-## Semantic Role Labelling
+## Semantic Role Labeling

-Given i've been waxing lyrical about the benefits of viewing some structured prediction problems as almost semantic role labelling, let's take a look at what the real deal actually is.
+Given i've been waxing lyrical about the benefits of viewing some structured prediction problems as almost semantic role labeling, let's take a look at what the real deal actually is.
 I'll also go about chopping up and re-organising the labels for SRL into something that I think could be generally useful as a "base" model for people to build applications on top of.

-### What is Semantic Role Labelling?
+### What is Semantic Role Labeling?

-Semantic role labelling is one framework to describe "events" in natural language, which are normally focused around a verb (but sometimes also nouns) and it's arguments.
+Semantic role labeling is one framework to describe "events" in natural language, which are normally focused around a verb (but sometimes also nouns) and it's arguments.
 These arguments also have thematic roles, such as "Agent" or "Instrument".

-One commonly used dataset for semantic role labelling is Onotnotes 5, which is annotated using the [Propbank schema](https://propbank.github.io/).
+One commonly used dataset for semantic role labeling is Onotnotes 5, which is annotated using the [Propbank schema](https://propbank.github.io/).
 Propbank defines arguments for each individual verb, and a set of general purpose modifier labels which can describe alterations/additions to the main event, such as `Purpose`, `Negation`, `Temporal` and several more.

 A common reduction of this task in the NLP community is to ignore that the argument definitions are specific to a given verb (i.e that ARG0 may have a different meaning for the verb "eat" than the verb "defibrillate").
-In some sense this is a "poor man's" semantic role labelling, and at first glance it seems like such a crude hack would not work particularly well.
+In some sense this is a "poor man's" semantic role labeling, and at first glance it seems like such a crude hack would not work particularly well.
 However, in practice, the arguments for different verbs actually do tend to correlate; ARG0 typically represents the "Agent", or the person/thing doing something in the event, and ARG1 typically represents the "Experiencer".
-Because of these distributional similarities in predicate arguments in Propbank, this mangled version of SRL actually does carry some meaning, and as we are about to see, could be quite useful.
+Because of these distributional similarities in predicate arguments in Propbank, this mangled version of SRL actually does carry some meaning, and as we are about to see, can be quite useful.

 ### A Practical Analysis of a Bert-base SRL model

-Here is the performance of a fine-tuned bert-base model for semantic role labelling on Ononotes 5.0, the most commonly used semantic role labelling corpus:
+Let's take a closer look at a fine-tuned bert-base model for semantic role labeling on Ononotes 5.0, the most commonly used semantic role labeling corpus.
+This model is inspired by [Peng Shi and Jimmy Lin's paper](https://arxiv.org/abs/1904.05255), but is actually even simpler (it uses only a linear classifier on top of BERT represenations, and uses a cute trick to repurpose BERT's sentence type ids as verb indicators).
+The implementation we are looking at is one that I wrote for [AllenNLP](https://allennlp.org/) and is the current model in the [AllenNLP Demo](https://demo.allennlp.org/semantic-role-labeling).
+Here is the performance on the development set of Ontonotes 5:

 ```text
 Number of Sentences    :       38377